 How to Seal Mylar Bags

-If you can afford it, buy an impulse sealer for your Mylar bags.
+If you can afford it, buy an impulse sealer (Amazon Link) for your Mylar bags.
 This is the surest way to get an adequate seal.

 Many people get by using hair straighteners for sealing their Mylar food bags though.
 You just have to be very careful that you’ve made a full seal.